davidumoru/verifyr/README.md

 The project includes the following endpoints:

-- `/login` - A POST request to authenticate a user.
-- `/users` - A GET request to retrieve user information.
+- **POST** `/create-admin` - Create a new admin user for the company.
-- `/signup` - A POST request to register a company.
+- **POST** `/create-staff` - Create a new staff user for the company.
-- `/pay` - A POST request to process a payment.
-- `/receipt` - A GET request to retrieve a payment receipt.
+- **POST** `/create-account` - Create a new company account.

-## User Authentication

-The user authentication functionality allows users to log in and retrieve their information.
-The login process requires providing an email and password.
-If the credentials match a user in the system, a successful login response is returned.
-Otherwise, appropriate error messages are returned.

-## Company Registration

-The company registration feature allows new companies to sign up by providing their details such as name, address, contact information, and logo.
-Upon successful registration, a confirmation message is returned.
+- **POST** `/login` - Authenticate a user (admin) and generate an access token.
+- **POST** `/forgot-password` - Send a password reset email to the user's email address.
+- **GET** `/` - Get a list of all companies.

-## Payment Processing
+## Technologies

-The payment processing functionality enables users to make payments.
-A POST request to the `/pay` endpoint initiates the payment process.
-If the payment is successful, a GET request to the `/receipt` endpoint returns a payment receipt.
+The project includes the following technologies:

+- Node.js
+- Express.js
+- MongoDB
+- bcrypt
+- jsonwebtoken
+- SendGrid

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`
-3. Commit your changes.
+3. Make changes and Commit them: `git commit -m "Add some feature"`
-4. Push the branch to your forked repository.
+4. Push the branch to your forked repository: `git push origin feature-name`
 5. Submit a pull request with a description of your changes.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) file for more information.